AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Secret.md

 int32 skip
 ```

-Number of clients to skip.
+Number of secrets to skip.
 From query.

 ```csharp
 [FromQuery]